Powered by MOMENTUM MEDIA

 From 1 August 2024, ASIC said it would commence a compliance program to ensure that the information recorded on the FAR about approved qualifications is correct and “will consider enforcement action where necessary”.

-“This will remain a key focus for ASIC in the lead up to 1 January 2026, when all financial advisers must comply with the qualification standard, either by completing an approved qualification, by completing qualifications the Minister has determined to be equivalent to an approved qualification for existing advisers, or by accessing the experienced provider pathway,” ASIC added.
+“This will remain a key focus for ASIC in the lead up to 1 January 2026, when all financial advisers must comply with the qualification standard, either by completing an approved qualification, by completing qualifications the minister has determined to be equivalent to an approved qualification for existing advisers, or by accessing the experienced provider pathway,” ASIC said.

 Last week, the regulator reminded AFSLs that from 1 July 2024, they are required to notify ASIC by lodging a notice where they have received a written declaration from a financial adviser who is eligible to access the experienced provider pathway.